Weak solutions to the Navier-Stokes inequality with arbitrary energy profiles: Introduction

 The structure of the article is as follows.
 In Section \ref{sec_prelims} we introduce some preliminary ideas including the notion of a \emph{structure} $(v,f,\phi)$ on an open subset $U$ of the upper half-plane

 In Section \ref{sec_appl_of_structure} we briefly sketch how the concept of a structure is used in the constructions of Scheffer (but we will refer the reader to \cite{scheffer_stuff} for the full proof).
 We then illustrate some useful properties of structures of the form $(0,f,\phi )$ and we show how they can be used to generate weak solutions to the NSI on arbitrarily long time intervals.
-In Section \ref{sec_pf_of_thm_main} we prove our main result, Theorem \ref{thm_main}, as well as Corollary \ref{thm_cor_main}.
-In the final Section \ref{pf_of_energy+blowup} we prove Theorem \ref{thm_main2}.
+In Section \ref{sec_pf_of_thm_main} we prove our main result, Theorem \ref{thm_main}, and in Section \ref{sec_pf_of_energy+blowup} we prove Theorem \ref{thm_main2}.
+In the final section (Section \ref{sec_proof_of_lemma_edge}) we prove Lemma \ref{lemma_existence_of_f_with_Lf_rectangle}, which is an important ingredient of the proof of Theorem \ref{thm_main}.